Selpercatinib

 Headache and dizziness

 This treatment may cause headaches or dizziness.
 If this happens, let your doctor or nurse know.
 They can do tests to check for the cause.
-If a headache or dizziness is severe, contact the hospital for advice straight away.
+If a headache or dizziness is severe contact the hospital straightaway on the 24-hour number for advice

 Do not drive or operate machinery if you have dizziness.